frizatch/MaptimeScratch/MaptimeTutorials/GeologicMaps_201906.md

 Imagine slicing off the top of these folds (eroding them away) and what that may look like exposed on the earth's surface.

-Faults = fractures through rocks showing a significant discontinuity in the volume of rock
+- Faults = fractures through rocks showing a significant discontinuity in the volume of rock

 ![FaultTypes](images/ThreeFaults_GeologyPage.png)

 *Diagram from www.GeologyPage.com*

-Plate tectonic forces also work on igneous and metamporhic rocks, but they are easist to understand while using sedimentary rocks as examples.
+Plate tectonic forces also work on igneous and metamporhic rocks, but their effects are most obvious on sedimentary rocks.

-*Representing structures on a map*
+### Representing structures on a map

 The black lines and symbols you see scattered on geologic maps are a short-hand for describing the structures mentioned above.
-See this guide for examples:
+See this [guide](https://commons.wvc.edu/rdawes/G101OCL/Basics/BscsTables/geomapsymb.html#sdtable) for examples.

 There is also an amazing source of many of the point symbols used in geologic maps made available by ________ and included in the data folder in this tutorial.